EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 ### Installing and setting up Kubernetes

 The first thing we need is a Kubernetes environment.
 There are many Kubernetes implementations out there.
 [Google](https://cloud.google.com/kubernetes-engine), [Microsoft](https://azure.microsoft.com/en-us/services/kubernetes-service/), and [Amazon](https://aws.amazon.com/eks) offer Kubernetes solutions on their respective cloud platforms, for example.
 There are also implementations that one can install and run on their own, like [kind](https://kind.sigs.k8s.io/docs/), [minikube](https://minikube.sigs.k8s.io/docs/), and [MicroK8s](https://microk8s.io/).
-We are going to use MicroK8s for our demo.
-For no particular reason other than "this is the one I know".
+We are going to use MicroK8s for our demo, for no particular reason other than "this is the one I know".

 When done installing, MicroK8s will have set up a whole Kubernetes cluster, with your machine as its one and only node.